-Every code submitted on a 1500 claim form or a UB-04, even if the code is entered in a non-required field, is required to be a valid code, whether it is from a national code set or from an implementation guide code set.
+Every code submitted on a CMS-1500 claim form or a UB-04, even if the code is entered in a non-required field, is required to be a valid code, whether it is from a national code set or from an implementation guide code set.
 Claims with an invalid code will be denied.
-Refer to ForwardHealth and Centers for Medicare and Medicaid Services (CMS) guidelines in addition to the National Uniform Billing Committee (NUBC) for the appropriate list of current valid codes.
+Refer to ForwardHealth and Centers for Medicare and Medicaid Services (CMS) guidelines in addition to the National Uniform Billing Committee (NUBC), coding manuals for CPT, HCPCS ICD-10, and UB04 Manual for the appropriate list of current valid codes.